 Elevation: 155 feet / 47 meters

-Intermediate and more experienced hikers will want to add to the challenge by climbing the mushroom-shaped rock formations at the top.
+Away from crowded trails, intermediate and more experienced hikers will want to add to the challenge by climbing the mushroom-shaped rock formations at the top.
 Watch for the signboards that boast interesting facts about Toll Memorial for an educational experience.

 Recommended Reading: The Best Hiking Footwear for Every Hiker